 The Second Tuesday meeting is an opportunity for first-year students to meet their primary advisor and become acclimated with their major.

-When: The second Tuesday of the semester at 4:00 pm during the free block.
+When: The second Tuesday of the semester at 4 p.m..

-Why: The primary goal is to give first-year students an opportunity to meet their primary advisor earlier than they do now.
+Why: The primary goal is to give first-year students an opportunity to meet their primary advisor early in the semester.

 The Academic Success Center will centrally organize this endeavor.
-This includes the marketing, securing spaces, communicating with faculty, students and Orientation staff.
+This includes the marketing with faculty and students.
+The individual schools and departments will coordinate the virtual Zoom meetings for advisors and advisees.

 Please note the following:

-- At 4:00 pm on the second Tuesday of the fall semester - this coming year - faculty who have first year advisees will meet with a group of their advisees.
+- At 4 p.m. on the second Tuesday of the fall semester, faculty who have first-year advisees will meet with a group of their advisees.
 These meetings can run from 20 - 40 minutes at the discretion of the faculty advisor.

 - The Second Tuesday First Year Advising Meeting serves as an opportunity for advisors to: